 Michael Hogan, President

 In addition to being founder and president of PAC, Mike Hogan he served on the Board of Directors of the Greater Washington Business Aviation Association.
 Mike is a seasoned and experienced pilot.
-He currently holds an ATP multi-engine rating with over 5200 hours of flight time in everything from a J-3 cub to a King Air 350.
-He is also type rated in the Cessna Mustang.
+He currently holds an ATP multi-engine rating with over 5600 hours of flight time in everything from a J-3, Bonanzas, Barons, King Airs and Jets.
+He is type rated in the Cessna Mustang and Challenger 650.

 He is an active pilot in the warbird community and flies 10 different types of historical military aircraft and is formation (F.A.S.T.) qualified.
 He is also the past President of a volunteer historical aviation museum in Culpeper, Virginia.